hexagoncircle/scrollspy-nav/README.md

 - The marker element is configurable through CSS custom properties.
 - If an active menu item overflows the viewport, it will be scrolled into view when its related section is visible.

-This currently exists as a [webc](https://www.11ty.dev/docs/languages/webc/) component for use in 11ty projects.
-However, the component script and styles can be ported into any project.
+This currently exists as a [WebC](https://www.11ty.dev/docs/languages/webc/) component for use in 11ty projects.
+However, the component `script` and `style` rules can be ported separately into any project.

 ## Example